marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 ## Boundaries

-`\b` - word boundary matches pattern if it is at the beggining or the end of a word `\B` - non-word boundary matches pattern if it is not at the beginning or end of the word
+`\b` - word boundary matches pattern if it is at the beggining or the end of a word

 <table>
   <tr>